TechAtNYU/demodays/README.md

 2. Replace RSVP link and Signup link in cta.html
 3. Choose a new color for the upcoming DemoDays (the most fun part of the entire thing!)
 4. Replace @accent and @accentBold colors in variables.less
-5. Find an image and grayscale it using the Illustrator file `/lib/_resources/demo_template.html`
+5. Find an image (...somehow) and grayscale it using the Illustrator file `/lib/_resources/demo_template.html`
 6. Make sure image path is updated in media-queries.less
 7. Update speaker.markdown with new speaker name and information
 8. Update copy.markdown with list of demos and people
 9. ![ragequit](http://media.giphy.com/media/WgurxCFNBZO6Y/giphy.gif)

+#Worst. workflow. ever!

+I know.
+This is why we're building the API and Intranet!